128technology/docs/docs/plugin_ipsec_client.md

 exit
 ```

+:::note
-:::note Only one `ipsec-client` can be configured per node, but 2 `remote`s can be configured per client.
+Only one `ipsec-client` can be configured per node, but two `remote`s can be configured per client.
 :::

 ### Generated 128T Configuration